 If a mint plant becomes afflicted with spider mites, you should take immediate treatment.
 Loopers and flea beetles are mostly problems for mint seedlings and young plants.

-Below is a list of all of the pests which might infect your healthy mint plant and solutions on how to solve pest issues.
+Below is a list of all the pests that might infect your healthy mint plant and solutions to pest issues.

 Let’s look at the problems in detail.